Breadcrumb

 The Cancer Research Program (CRP) Management Committee meets four times a year and is responsible for evaluating program performance and advising its leadership team on the program’s vision, mission, goals, recruitment strategy, activities and future orientations.

-Program Leader
+Program Co-leaders

 Patricia Tonin, PhD, is a Professor in the Departments of Medicine and Human Genetics, and Associate Member in the Program for Cancer Genetics of the Department of Oncology and the Goodman Cancer Research Centre at McGill University.
-Dr. Tonin's research focuses on the identification of cancer-predisposing genes, such as BRCA1 and BRCA2, and their contribution to the hereditary form of breast and ovarian cancers.
+Prof. Tonin's research focuses on the identification of cancer-predisposing genes, such as BRCA1 and BRCA2, and their contribution to the hereditary form of breast and ovarian cancers.
 Her research has led to the development of genetic tests for identifying women at risk for cancer for management and prevention options.
 Her research also focuses on the biology of ovarian cancer through the study of the molecular genomic attributes of cancer specimens and cell line models.
 As a member of the Banque de tissus et de données (cancer du sein ou ovaire) of the Réseau de Recherche sur le Cancer du Fonds de recherche du Québec — Santé, she oversees the organization of DNA samples collected from familial cases of breast and ovarian cancer for researching hereditary cancer-predisposing genes.
 She co-chairs the study committee for the use of tissue samples in the COEUR (Canadian Experimental Unified Resource), the unique Ovarian Cancer Pan-Canadian Program of The Terry Fox Foundation Research Institute.
 A scholar of the Medical Research Council and Cancer Research Society, she is also a recipient of the Canadian Breast Cancer Foundation award for the discovery of BRCA1.
-Dr. Tonin has received research funding from the Canadian Institutes of Health Research, Genome Canada, Cancer Research Society, FRQS, The Terry Fox Foundation and Ovarian Cancer Canada, and has published over 100 peer-reviewed articles on the genetics and molecular genetics attributes of breast and ovarian cancer.
+Prof. Tonin has received research funding from the Canadian Institutes of Health Research, Genome Canada, Cancer Research Society, FRQS, The Terry Fox Foundation and Ovarian Cancer Canada, and has published over 100 peer-reviewed articles on the genetics and molecular genetics attributes of breast and ovarian cancer.